alec-borman/OmniScoreNotationLanguage/Readme.md

 OmniScore is a declarative, domain-specific language (DSL) describing musical logic, notation, and performance data.
 Unlike XML-based formats which prioritize visual layout coordinates, OmniScore prioritizes musical intent, utilizing an inference engine to calculate layout at render-time.

+**The Core Analogy:** \> **OmniScore is to music what Mermaid is to charts.** \> Just as you write text to generate a flowchart without manually dragging boxes, you write OmniScore code to generate a musical score without manually placing notes.

 ### **1.1 Design Philosophy**

 The language adheres to three core principles: